deepfence/terraform-azure-cloud-scanner/README.md

 # Cloud Scanner for Azure by Deepfence

-This module deploys Cloud scanner for Azure by creating underlying resources in Azure.
+This module deploys Cloud Scanner for Azure by creating underlying resources in Azure.

 ### Notice